waii-ai/waii-sdk-py/doc/docs/database-module.md

 - `db_alias`: alias of the database.
 - `host_alias`: alias of the host.
 - `user_alias`: alias of the user.
+- `push`: Waii, by default, uses pull-based connections - it pulls table definitions from your database.
+Set this value to true if, instead, you want to manually give the table definitions using `Database.update_table_definition`

 (Deprecated field)
 - `alias`: Alias of the connection, which can be used to refer the connection in the query.
 If it is not set, then we will generate a key based on the connection details.
 This allows you to add multiple connections to the same database with different alias, you can set different db_content_filters, etc.